system76/docs/content/bluetooth.md

 ### Bluetooth Version

-Computers with newer Bluetooth versions will generally work with devices built for older Bluetooth versions, but devices requiring newer Bluetooth versions may not work on computers with older Bluetooth versions.
+Computers with newer Bluetooth versions will generally work with accessories built for older Bluetooth versions, but accessories requiring newer Bluetooth versions may not work on computers with older Bluetooth versions.

 You can check your computer's Bluetooth version by installing and running the `inxi` tool: